tregubovav-dev/TaurusTLS/README.md

 TaurusTLS provides OpenSSL 1.1 and 3.x support for Indy - Internet Direct.
 It includes headers plus two components for Delphi and C++Builder.
 Those components are:

 - TTaurusTLSIOHandlerSocket - Enables TLS in a TIdTCPClientCustom descendant.
-- TTaurusTLSServerIOHandler - Enables TLS in a TIdCustomTCPServer descendant
+- TTaurusTLSServerIOHandler - Enables TLS in a TIdCustomTCPServer descendant.

-Both components are in the TaurusTLS.pas unit and the components are available on the IDE palette page, “TaurusTLS”.
+Both components are in the TaurusTLS.pas unit and the components are available on the IDE palette page,

+TaurusTLS supports the following operating systems:

+1) Linux
+2) MacOS
+3) Windows

+“TaurusTLS”.

 ## License